wchliao/anime_face/README.md

 The training data are images of anime character faces.

-Thay are better to be squared, since those images will be resized to 64*64.
+They are better to be squared, since those images will be resized to 64*64.

 For example: